Value Investing – Holistic Approach (Lesson 4)

 Of all the holistic steps involved, this one is the most critical.
 When a value investor understands the industry, the terminology, the players and how outside forces impact the industry; it becomes easy to grasp the overall financial information reported along with key performance indicators.
 Think of this like any major sport.
 You have the players, coaching staff, venues, and even how well funded the organization is as the database of information.
 Each of these contribute towards the success of the team.
 With college football, when you look at the rankings, the top four or five in the Associated Press pole dominate the next tier of six to eight teams.
 Even these next tier six to eight teams have command over the remaining dozen in the top 25 rankings.

 With business it is the same.
 Within each industry, certain companies dominate their respective field.
-Others don’t come close.
+Others don’t and can’t even come close.
 With those companies that dominate, it is their model that others want to emulate in order to move up in the rankings.
 Value investors understand this concept.
 Thus, when they create a pool of similar investments, they identify the key company to compare against.
 It is even unlikely that this particular company will be bought and sold as an investment solely due to its superior performance.
 However, this isn’t the goal; the goal is use this company as the standard for comparison.
 Are the other members improving or veering away from the standard?
 Those that are improving have less risk (Lesson 2) and will have faster recovery cycles related to the buy/sell cycle.
 For those members that are having difficulties, value investors modify the buy/sell points to incorporate this additional risk and the corresponding likelihood of extended recovery periods.

 The key is truly understanding what works and what doesn’t within this industry.
 As an example, look at NextEra Energy the number one diversified energy supplier.
 It’s stock price rarely deviates (with the exception of the COVID market decline in the Spring of 2020).
 In accordance to its website, NextEra generates 45.9 Gigawatts of energy with receipts of more than $17 Billion per year.

-The share price rarely deviates more than 5% from the trend line over this five year period (Covid-19 exception noted) and thus is not an ideal potential investment.
+The share price rarely deviates more than 5% from the trend line over this five year period (Covid-19 exception noted) and thus, is not an ideal potential investment.
 However, it sets the standard for utilities.
 Value investors would include this stock in the utilities pool solely for the purpose of setting the standards of performance (financial, production, key performance indicators, ratios and systems).

 With an understanding of the best, it is easy to discover the issues with other members and how they compare.
 With this knowledge, the value investor knows what makes this respective industry tick.